nathanV38/base/README.md

 {{#if}} is used based on the current state of the state machine.
 This was done both as an example of an alternate way to use state machines, and because nested state machines were not behaving as desired at the time of this writing.

-templates: these files hold handlebar templates for views in the application.
+templates: These files hold handlebar templates for views in the application.
 Some content comes from templates internal to some of the bootstrap views, but forms in particular and the alternate content for the user states are represented as templates.
 Some of the page content currently comes from the rails layout, but will be migrated to ember at some time.

-views: there are 2 files for the sets of views required.
+views: There are 2 files for the sets of views required.
 The page views are all small and intended to be replaced with real content.
 The user views are all just wrappers on the respective templates so they too are too small to warrant separate files.

-base.js: following ember convention this file creates the application namespace and is required prior to other files so the namespace exists when they are processed.
+base.js: Following ember convention this file creates the application namespace and is required prior to other files so the namespace exists when they are processed.